agslima/secure-fullstack-app/README.md

 * **Security by Design:** Shifting security left in the SDLC.
 * **Security Policy:** See SECURITY.md for reporting guidelines.
-* **SBOM:** A Software Bill of Materials is generated for every release, available in the pipeline artifacts.
 * **Verification:** Docker images pulled from this registry can be verified using the public key hosted in the repo.

 ## Tech Stack & Tools